Rahul-V-20/SHELTERSEEKR/marmag/README.md

 HELLO!!!

-This is an application which finds places of accomodation within the distance the user has specified. the user can also select various ameniities that should be available.
+This is an application which finds places of accomodation within the distance the user has specified. the user can also select various amenities that should be available.

 To run the application: